[This article has been updated on the 12th September 2017]

 Free WiFi in Italy can be a solution to remain connected.
 Public WiFi will be accessible in Italy in the main cities.
 But in Italy as in any other European countries, similar to free WiFi from coffee shops, even if you need to quickly check an information, you won’t be able to get the WiFi code unless you order something to drink or to eat.
 The WiFi is therefore not free then.

-Every travelers should know that relying on free WiFi can always end with a phone bill of at least 100€ in data roaming.
+Every traveler should know that relying on free WiFi can always end with a phone bill of at least 100€ in data roaming.

 Recommended Articles For You